FraMan97/chunkmesh/README.md

                "path/to/file.txt", // Full local path to the file. true, // Enable default compression with gzip 3600, // Retention Policy in seconds.
-'0' means no future deletion ) if err != nil { /* handle error */ }
+'0' means no future deletion "passphrase", // Passphrase used to generate an AES encryption key. "" means no encryption ) if err != nil { /* handle error */ }